macnick/100-days-of-code/log.md

 ### Day 10: March 4, 2018

 **Today's Progress**: More JS training today.
-Started working on the Wikipedia reader. #100DaysOfCode
+I am at 30% of "The Complete JavaScript Course" in Udemy.
+Still the easy stuff, but I learned a couple of new things. #100DaysOfCode

 **Thoughts:**